jimy-byerley/numcy/README.md

 ### Project not started yet

-[Python](https://www.python.org/) is my favorite language, and using it everyday I came to consider that one of the thing in python I don't like to work with was [numpy](https://numpy.org/).
+[Python](https://www.python.org/) is my favorite language, and using it everyday I came to consider that one of the thing in python I don't like to work with (as a programmer) was [numpy](https://numpy.org/).
 How is that possible ?! on can say, numpy is so useful ! it is one of the best tool in order to get efficiency in computation !

 And indeed it is ...